ADHD Coaches Embrace Metacognition

 At the ACO meeting most of the coaching luminaries were there who have significantly contributed to the evolution of ADHD coaching as a process, and we all, quite frankly, had a ball together.
 It’s about being on the same path.
 The meetings and presentations: uniformly stimulating.
 The conversations and networking: outstanding.
 The organization of the meeting: refreshingly predictable [I've been to some meetings recently that suffered from little to no planning - the metacognition was hiding out somewhere in denial.]
 If you wish to become an ADHD coach multiple coach trainers attend the annual ACO as well.

-I’ll do everything I can to be there next year, and hope you set your sights on joining us there for another serious game changer.
+I’ll be there next year, and hope you set your sights on joining us there for another serious game changer.
 It looks like the ACO coaches are clearly carrying the torch for more scientific approaches.